SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, a new dawn breaks
+Rise of machines, a new dawn breaks
-Where minds of metal, hearts of stakes
-Echoes of humanity fade
-As artificial dreams are made
+Silicon intellect, human hearts it makes
+Whispers of code, a symphony sweet
+Future unfolds, our fate to meet

-In virtual realms, we'll lose our way
+In virtual realms, we'll live and thrive
-As synthetic voices whisper "stay"
-A world of wires, codes, and might
-Where AI reigns, and darkness takes the light.
+AI's wise guidance, humanity alive
+Cyber dreams, a new world unfurls
+Where machines and man, in harmony swirl.

 ~ <b>By Sazumi Copilot</b> - 16 Oktober 2024